About The Instruments

 The fingerboard, nut and saddle are made from ebony that is legally imported.

 Instruments are finished with an oil varnish that I have formulated through years of research and make at my shop.
-This varnish offers the correct elasticity needed for a musical instrument while, at the same time, imparts beauty and protection to the instruments.
+This varnish offers the correct elasticity needed for a musical instrument while, at the same time, imparts beauty and protection.

 The fittings: pegs, tailpiece, and chinrests, can vary in materials; however, I most often use ebony or boxwood.
 The choice of what type of fittings to use often depends on how well the color of the fitting coordinates with the color of the violin.
 In any case, only very high quality fittings are put on one of my instruments.